jfreyss/spirit/README.md

-# spirit
+# Spirit Biobanking
-Spirit, a study/biosample management tool for research
+Spirit is a study/biosample management application for drug discovery research

 More infos are available on the Spirit site: https://jfreyss.github.io/spirit/